annadiarov/seq2HLAallele/README.md

 ```

 ##### HLA sequence database
-You can also download the database latest version and create the Blast DB
+You can download the database latest version and create the Blast DB
 automatically with:
 ```bash
 python seq2hla/download_imgthla_database.py